 Do I need to do anything to accept my award?

-You do not need to do anything to accept your preliminary award.
+You do not need to do anything to accept your provisional award.
 You will, however, have to make specific borrowing decisions about loan types and lenders.
 The loan selection process is described in Step 3 of the Application Process which begins in mid-June for new admits and mid-July for continuing students.
 We will email you more detailed information about this process at that time.

-We use the word preliminary when describing your award because HLS financial aid awards are not considered final until the completion of our fall award review process.
-We review and recalculate all financial aid awards using actual summer income and asset information, which we collect via a web form that will be made available to you in late summer.
+We use the word provisional when describing your award because HLS financial aid awards are not considered final until the completion of our fall award review process.
+We review and recalculate all financial aid awards using actual summer income information, which we collect via a web form that will be made available to you in late summer.
 Please refer to both the Application Overview for information about the overall financial aid application process at HLS and Step 5: Finalizing Your Award and Getting Your Aid Disbursed for more details about the fall review process.

 Does HLS offer merit-based or need-based financial aid?

 Harvard Law School Grant and Loan assistance is awarded solely on the basis of demonstrated financial need.
 The School does not award “merit” or “full-ride” scholarships (which typically are not need-based) because these would necessarily reduce the resources available for need-based aid and increase the debt burden of every financially needy student.
 For students whose demonstrated financial need does not reach the threshold for Law School Grant eligibility, Federal Direct Stafford Loans and supplemental education loans are available to meet education expenses.
 For international students, Harvard Law School Loans are offered in place of Federal Direct Loans.

 Need-based aid, by definition, assumes that the student and his/her family have primary responsibility for financing the cost of education.
 The role of institutional financial aid is to close the gap between the cost of education and the potential level of contribution from the family resources as determined through a uniform and consistent system of need analysis.